maeklong/maeklong.github.io/Juniper/JNCDA.md

 + LLDP
 + RSTP
 + **Feedback : LLDP and RSTP are open source protocols that can work with multiple different vendors.**
++ MSTP
++ IGMPv3
++ **Feedback : MSTP and IGMPv3 are open source protocols that can work with multiple different vendors.**

 ### virtual chassis fabric
 + Multiple devices are inter-connected into a single logical device.